What Graphs are 2-Dot Product Graphs?: Split Graphs

+As the above result is only existential, we aim for an explicit construction.
+Let $K$ be the split graph obtained by combining a clique on four vertices $\{a,b,c,d\}$ with an independent set on six vertices; for each pair of vertices in the clique, there is a unique vertex in the independent set that is adjacent exactly to both vertices of the pair (see Figure~\ref{fig:split}).

-\begin{proof} It is sufficient to show that the graph $K$ of Figure~\ref{fig:split} does not have a \ddpr{2}.
-The vector representations of the vertices $a$, $b$, $c$ and $d$ that form a clique must be contained in a quadrant and as every other vertex is adjacent to the clique the vector representations are contained within three quadrants.
+\begin{theorem} The split graph $K$ does not have a \ddpr{2}. \end{theorem} \begin{proof} The vector representations of the vertices $a$, $b$, $c$, and $d$ that form a clique must be contained in a single quadrant.
+As every other vertex is adjacent to the clique, the vector representations are contained within three quadrants.
 So there is some vertex such that there is no other vector within $\pi/2$ moving anticlockwise.
 Let $\prec$ be a linear ordering of the vertices according to their clockwise angle from this ``first`` vertex.